exodrifter/discourse-tweaks/README.md

 A theme components to enable GDScript highligting and other Godot specific tweaks.

 ## Usage

+### Installation
-1. in discourse, go to Admin > Customize > Themes
+1. In discourse, go to Admin > Customize > Themes
-2. click the Install button and choose "From a git repository"
+2. Click the Install button and choose "From a git repository"
 3. Enter the URL of this repo: `https://github.com/godotengine/discourse-tweaks`

+### Updates
+1. In discourse, go to Admin > Customize > Themes
+2. Select the "Godot Tweaks" component
+3. Click "Check for Updates"